SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Experiments

-Finally, to demonstrate the applicability of the proposed framework to behaviour phenotyping of the mice with Parkinson’s disease, we investigate the behavioural correlations of both MPTP treated mice and their control strains, as shown in Fig. S2.
-The findings reveal that MPTP treated mice are more likely to perform 'approach' after 'circle', 'up' or 'walk$\_$away' compared to the control group ('other' is excluded).
-Besides, MPTP treated mice tend to exhibit 'sniff' behaviour while the normal mice show a higher propensity towards 'walk$\_$away' after 'chase'.
+Finally, to demonstrate the applicability of the proposed framework to behaviour phenotyping of the mice with Parkinson’s disease, we investigate the behavioural correlations of both MPTP-treated mice and their control strains, as shown in Fig. S2.
+The findings reveal that MPTP-treated mice are more likely to perform 'approach' after 'circle', 'up' or 'walk$\_$away' compared to the control group ('other' is excluded).
+Besides, MPTP-treated mice tend to exhibit 'sniff' behaviour while the normal mice show a higher propensity towards 'walk$\_$away' after 'chase'.